The Singers – 5th State

 Adriaen Van Ostade, The Singers, circa 1668, etching.
 References: Godefry, Hollstein 19.
 The fifth state (of seven).
 In very good condition. [with the inscription on the plate [A. v. oftade fecit et excud.].
 With margins, 9 7/16 x 7 17/32, the sheet 9 17/32 x 7 19/32 inches.
 On old laid paper.

-Provenance: Craddock and Barnard, London, acquired on December 8, 1967 by Dr. S. W. Pelletier (with his stamp verso, not yet in Lugt).
+Provenance: Craddock and Barnard, London, acquired on December 8, 1967 by Dr. S. W. Pelletier (with his stamp verso, Lugt 4193).
 Dr. Pelletier was known for his fine collection of Van Ostade etchings (as well as superb examples of etchings by Rembrandt, Van Dyke, Meryon, and others).

 A fine impression in black ink on ivory laid paper, with superb contrasts.

 In this state the three vertical lines above the jug are crossed by three diagonal strokes, also appearing in the margin, before the scratch on the nose of the standing man).
-Godefry is not correct in stating that state V is a Picart (and thus possibly posthumous) printing; the Picart is of state VI (cf. Adriaen Van Ostade, Etcher of Peasant Life in Holland’s Golden Age, pp. 109-110.
+Dr. Pelletier notes that Godefry is not correct in stating that state V is a Picart (and thus possibly posthumous) printing; and that the Picart is of state VI (cf. Adriaen Van Ostade, Etcher of Peasant Life in Holland’s Golden Age, pp. 109-110.
 This impression is illustrated in this volume, p.
 106).

 The Singers is one of Van Ostade’s most important and impressive works.
 It shows four singers, three of whom are highlighted by the candlelight held by the man at the left; a fourth man is in the shadows upper left, and other shapes, suggesting figures, lurk in the background as well.